pgRouting/workshop/docs/un_sdg/chapter_3_sdg3.rst

 **Exercise 17: Estimating the population of buildings**

-1. Create a function to find population usung class-specific factor and area.
+1. Create a function to find population using class-specific factor and area.

 .. literalinclude:: ../scripts/un_sdg/sdg3/all_exercises_sdg3.sql
     :start-after: -- population_function_from_here